multiversx/mx-docs/docs/tokens/esdt-tokens.md

 ---

 ## **Introduction**
-**ESDT** stands for *Elrond Standard Digital Token*.
+**ESDT** stands for *Electronic Standard Digital Token*.

 Custom tokens at native speed and scalability, without ERC20

-The Elrond network natively supports the issuance of custom tokens, without the need for contracts such as ERC20, but addressing the same use-cases.
+The MultiversX network natively supports the issuance of custom tokens, without the need for contracts such as ERC20, but addressing the same use-cases.
 And due to the native in-protocol support, transactions with custom tokens do not require the VM at all.
 In effect, this means that custom tokens are **as fast and as scalable as the native EGLD token itself.**

 Users also do not need to worry about sharding when transacting custom tokens, because the protocol employs the same handling mechanisms for ESDT transactions across shards as the mechanisms used for the EGLD token.
 Sharding is therefore automatically handled and invisible to the user.

 Technically, the balances of ESDT tokens held by an Account are stored directly under the data trie of that Account.
 It also implies that an Account can hold balances of _any number of custom tokens_, in addition to the native EGLD balance.
 The protocol guarantees that no Account can modify the storage of ESDT tokens, neither its own nor of other Accounts.

-ESDT tokens can be issued, owned and held by any Account on the Elrond network, which means that both users _and smart contracts_ have the same functionality available to them.
+ESDT tokens can be issued, owned and held by any Account on the MultiversX network, which means that both users _and smart contracts_ have the same functionality available to them.
 Due to the design of ESDT tokens, smart contracts can manage tokens with ease, and they can even react to an ESDT transfer.

 ## **Issuance of fungible ESDT tokens**